Exploring Language Model Generalization in Low-Resource Extractive QA: Experiments and Results

 \paragraph*{Motivation} As discussed previously (sec. \ref{sec:Introduction}), scaling LLMs does not always lead to SOTA performance on every task.
 Accordingly, we test whether \textit{scaling LMs is a definitive solution for zero-shot generalization or not}.
 We also look at how pre-processing decisions impact generalization.

-\paragraph*{Experiment Setting} Here, we study how variations in the model architecture impacts EQA performance.
+\paragraph*{Experiment Setting} Here, we study how variations in the model architecture impact EQA performance.
 This includes analysis across varying attention heads, hidden dimensions and number of layers.
-Also, we look at how tokenization decisions including word masking and text normalization contributes to the performance drop.
+Also, we look at how tokenization decisions including word masking and text normalization contribute to the performance drop.

 As it is computationally intractable to analyze every LLM, we perform a deep dive on one particular model BERT to glean an understanding of the performance drop.
 Additionally, we use BERT due to the availability of a variety of pre-trained configurations as released by \citet{turc2019well}.